websight-io/docs/docs/getting-started/dev-quick-start/index.md

 ### Delete environment

-If you don't want to work on your environment than you can delete it using script:
+If you don't need your environment anymore, you can delete it using a script.

 ```shell
 sh environment/delete.sh